The Pinball Arcade

 The Pinball Arcade is a pinball video game developed by FarSight Studios.
-The game is a simulated collection of real pinball tables licensed by Gottlieb, Alvin G. and Company, and Stern Pinball, a company which also owns the rights of machines from Data East and Sega Pinball.
-Williams and Bally games are no longer available since June 30, 2018, as FarSight had lost the license to WMS properties, which has since passed to Zen Studios.
+The game is a simulated collection of 100 real pinball tables licensed by Gottlieb, Alvin G. and Company, and Stern Pinball, a company which also owns the rights of machines from Data East and Sega Pinball.
+Williams and Bally tables are no longer available since June 30, 2018, as FarSight had lost the license to WMS properties, which has since passed to Zen Studios.

 The game is available for download on a number of devices through their respective online stores, including Android (along with derivatives such as Kindle Fire and Ouya), iOS, Windows (through Steam), macOS (through the Mac App Store and Steam), PlayStation Vita, PlayStation 3, PlayStation 4 (through PlayStation Store), Xbox 360, Xbox One, Wii U in North America only, and Nintendo Switch.

 Tables are available for free limited demo play on Android, iOS, and other platforms.
-Every month, along with the release of downloadable content (DLC), four select tables on mobile versions are free with no Pro Menu features.
+Every month, along with the release of downloadable content (DLC), four selected tables on mobile versions are free with no Pro Menu features.
 PC versions are limited to one free table.

-A spinoff called Stern Pinball Arcade was released in June 2016 for Gear VR, PlayStation 4, PC, and other platforms.
+A spin-off called Stern Pinball Arcade was released in June 2016 for Gear VR, PlayStation 4, PC, and other platforms.
 This is a direct collaboration with Stern Pinball, to expand on re-releasing the company's more recent releases.